The one and only

 Who We Are

-Established in 2001, we are Harvard's one and only mariachi band.
-The group is completely student run, with newer members learning the craft from older members.
-Throughout the year, we performs a variety of concerts and gigs, culminating in a year-end trip every spring.
+Established in 2001, we are Harvard's one and only mariachi.
+The group is completely student run, with newer members learning the craft from returning members.
+Throughout the year, we perform at a variety of concerts and gigs, culminating in a year-end trip every spring.
 Members come from a variety of backgrounds ranging from mariachi to classical to folk, but all share a love of mariachi music.

 Our repetoire includes a mix of traditional Mexican styles such rancheras, boleros, corridos, sones, polkas, and huapangos.
-We have one concert at the end of every semesters, and usually play one showpiece every semester, in addition to staples such as La Son de la Negra, El Rey, Volver Volver, Cielito Lindo , Jarabe Tapatio, etc.
+We have one concert at the end of every semesters, and usually play one showpiece every semester, in addition to staples such as El Rey, La Negra, Volver Volver, El Cascabel , Hermoso Cariño, etc.

 We were the first student mariachi on the east coast, and helped start the Wellesley and MIT mariachi.
 We perform annually at community centers such as Spontaneous Celebrations in Jamaica Plain, as well as Latinx events at Harvard, and we partner with the Boston-area ballet folklorico group Tierra Del Sol for our concerts.